LLNL/lbann/docs/layers/miscellaneous_layers.rst

 MiniBatchIndex
 ----------------------------------------

-Position of data sample within mini-batch
+The :python:`MiniBatchIndex` is the position of a data sample within a mini-batch.

 LBANN does implicit mini-batching and data samples are usually processed independently.
 This layer is helpful if some mini-batch